Staff and Board

 Meredith Woolford | Board Member

 Meredith relocated to Saratoga Springs from Richmond, Virginia in 2014 with her husband Jim.
 Originally hailing from Montclair, NJ, Meredith first trekked north to study communications at the University of New Hampshire.
 After graduating in 2003, she embarked on a professional marketing career at Vogue Magazine in New York City.
 Two years later, she transitioned to Saks Fifth Avenue, which she proudly called her professional home for twelve years.
 In 2016, Meredith joined the Saratoga Hospital Foundation as the Manager of Institutional Advancement overseeing the hospital’s fundraising events.
+Meredith is currently the Executive Director of the Saratoga Hospital Foundation.
 Meeting both Martel and Nell at a grant writing class at Skidmore she was immediately drawn to the unique compassionate mission of Beyond My Battle.
 She resides in town with her husband, two daughters, and black lab.

 Megan Harris-Pero, Esq. | Board Member